Welcome Visitor Saturday, December 21, 2024

 Share:

-Tags: Advantage Capital Partners, Andrew Seamons, angel capital, Angel Capital Group, Avondale Partners, Burch Investment Group, Caleb Hemmer, CAPCOS, Dan Schmisseur, economic development, Eduardo Rollo, Enhanced Capital Partners, Eric Satz, innovation, insurance, Jim Phillips, John Morris, Leslie Newman, Linda Costello, Lucius Burch, Massey Burch, Matt Kisber, Michael Korengold, Mike Devlin, Nashville Capital Network Sid Chambless, Pharos Capital Partners, Phil Bredesen, Pittco Capital Partners, Reagan Farr, Scott Zajac, tax policy, technology transfer, Tennessee Capital Formation Board, Tennessee Economic and Community Development, Tennessee Small Business Investment Company Credit Act, Tennessee Strategic Research Board, TNInvestco, venture capital, XMI Capital
+Tags: Advantage Capital Partners, Andrew Seamons, angel capital, Angel Capital Group, Avondale Partners, Burch Investment Group, Caleb Hemmer, CAPCOS, Dan Schmisseur, economic development, Eduardo Rollo, Enhanced Capital Partners, Eric Satz, innovation, insurance, Jim Phillips, John Morris, Leslie Newman, Linda Costello, Lucius Burch, Massey Burch, Matt Kisber, Michael Korengold, Mike Devlin, Nashville Capital Network Sid Chambless, Pharos Capital Group, Phil Bredesen, Pittco Capital Partners, Reagan Farr, Scott Zajac, tax policy, technology transfer, Tennessee Capital Formation Board, Tennessee Economic and Community Development, Tennessee Small Business Investment Company Credit Act, Tennessee Strategic Research Board, TNInvestco, venture capital, XMI Capital

 Powered by Bondware